danpla/wdx_fontinfo/README.md

 Font info WDX plugin for [Total Commander] and [Double Commander].

-Binaries for Windows, Linux, and macOS are available on the [Releases](https://github.com/danpla/wdx_fontinfo/releases/latest) page.
+Downloads are available on the [Releases](https://github.com/danpla/wdx_fontinfo/releases/latest) page.